-We start by using the transformation rule illustrated in Figure 7.1 on the refinement of the basic cell, so that we obtain the subnet of Figure 7.8(b).
-Note that in this transformation step, no time is spent on-line in proving the transformation itself because transformations are proved off-line (only once) and stored in a library.
-Since the subnets of Figures 7.8(a) and 7.8(b) are total-equivalent, the functionality of the entire GMDF α , so far, remains unchanged.
+We start by using the transformation rule illustrated in Figure 14 on the refinement of the basic cell, so that we obtain the subnet of Figure 16(b).
+Note that in this transformation step, no time is spent on-line in proving the transformation itself because transformations are proved off-line (once in a lifetime) and stored in a library.
+Since the subnets of Figures 16(a) and 16(b) are total-equivalent, the functionality of the entire GMDF α , so far, remains unchanged.
 We may also use time-equivalence transformations because the PRES+ model of the GMDF α has no guards.
-Using simple time-equivalence transformations, it is possible to obtain a simpler representation of the basic cell as shown in Figure 7.8(c).
-We continue until the basic cell refinement is further simplified into the single-transition net of Figure 7.8(d).
-Finally we check the specification against the simplest model of the system, that is, the one in which the refinement of the basic cells $S{3,i}$ is the net shown in Figure 7.8(d).
-We have verified the formula $AF{<8} E'$ and the model of the GMDF α indeed satisfies its specification for both K=4 and K=8.
-The verification times using UPPAAL [Upp] are shown in the last row of Table 7.1.
+Using simple time-equivalence transformations, it is possible to obtain a simpler representation of the basic cell as shown in Figure 16(c).
+We continue until the basic cell refinement is further simplified into the single-transition net of Figure 16(d).
+Finally we check the specification against the simplest model of the system, that is, the one in which the refinement of the basic cells $S{3,i}$ is the net shown in Figure 16(d).
+We have verified the formula $AF{<8}$ E' and the model of the GMDF α indeed satisfies its specification for both K=4 and K=8.
+The verification times using UPPAAL [Upp] on a Sun Ultra 10 workstation are shown in the last row of Table 1.